-The grey area in figure 5a gives the annual mean sunspot number composite of Lockwood et al. (2014), R_C.
-It should be noted that there is discussion about the most accurate sunspot number reconstruction (e.g. Lockwood et al. 2016), but greater problems have been identified with the only other reconstructions that reach back to before the Maunder minimum.
-The differences between the reconstructions are not important here: we simply require a sequence that identifies both the Maunder and Dalton minima (c.1650-1710 and 1790-1825, respectively).
-The magenta line shows 11-year running means of $R{\rm C}$.
-The green line is the sunspot number derived from 14C abundances measured in tree rings, which are used to extend the sunspot data to before the first observations.
-In the period of overlap with the sunspot observations there is good agreement between $R{\rm 14C}$ and $< R{\rm C} >$ (the magenta line), where the averaging of $R{\rm C}$ is done over the sunspot cycle length of 11 years.
-The 14C data define the Spörer minimum (c.1420-1550).

-"Low solar activity may also have played a role in generating cold winters in the UK"

-Lockwood et al. (2010) noted that the coldest years in the CET winter temperatures (lowest ΔT{DIF}) were at low solar activity, but that low solar activity did not always lead to such cold winters.
-The most likely explanation of this potential solar influence on the occurrence frequency of cold European winters is being confirmed by numerical modelling that extends up into the stratosphere and allows for upper-end estimates of the long-term variability of the UV solar flux with solar activity, via its action on the stratospheric temperature gradient in the winter hemisphere (Ineson et al. 2015, Maycock et al. 2015).
+The grey area in Figure 5(a) gives the annual mean sunspot number composite of Lockwood et al. (2014a), RC.
+It should be noted that there is discussion about the most accurate sunspot number reconstruction (e.g. Lockwood et al., 2016), but there are greater problems that have been identified with the only other reconstructions that reach back to before the Maunder minimum.
+However, the differences between the reconstructions are not important here: we simply require a sequence that identifies both the Maunder and Dalton minima (c.1650-1710 and 1790-1825, respectively).
+The mauve line shows 11-year running means of $R{\rm C}$ .
+The green line is the sunspot number derived from $^{14}{\rm C}$ abundances measured in tree rings which are used to extend the sunspot data to before the first observations.
+In the period of overlap with the sunspot observations there is good agreement between $R{14C}$ and $\langle R_C \rangle$ (the mauve line), where the averaging of $R{\rm C}$ is done over the sunspot cycle length of 11 years.
+The C data define the Spörer minimum (c.1420-1550).
+Lockwood et al. (2010) noted that the coldest years in the CET winter temperatures (lowest $\Delta T{\rm DJF}$ ), were at low solar activity but that low solar activity did not always lead to such cold winters.
+The most likely explanation of this potential solar influence on the occurrence frequency of cold European winters is being confirmed by numerical modelling which extends up into the stratosphere and allows for upper-end estimates of the long-term variability of the UV solar flux with solar activity, via its action on the stratospheric temperature gradient in the winter hemisphere (Ineson et al., 2015; Maycock et al., 2015).
 Hence low solar activity may well also have played a role in generating cold winters in the UK.